 It waits for the other end to complete the handshake and for the TCP connection to terminate.
+As a consequence, there's no need to await wait_closed(); close() already does it.

-It doesn't do anything once the connection is closed.
-In other words it's idemptotent.
+close() is idempotent: it doesn't do anything once the connection is closed.